 This restaurant is located at 5502 7th Ave.
 Brooklyn, NY 11220.
 This is a colorful, upbeat restaurant, they serve amazing dishes they will make you want more.
 Their menu is packed with lost of goodies.
 You be served with zingy griddled cauliflower morphs and lots more.
 The place is well arranged and organized with a scented cloud at each table.
 You can check this place out and see what you might be missing.

 It is located at 738 Flatbush Ave.
 Brooklyn, NY 11226.
 This restaurant serves one of the best jerk chickens in the city.
 Over the last two decades, the owner of this restaurant, Gavin Hussy has perfected his own recipe.
 You’d get a perfectly spiced and perfectly charred chicken; you can add a few friend festivals to an order.
-This restaurant is scatters in different spot across NYC; they are in East Flatbush, Crown Heights, Lower East Side and Flatbush.
+This restaurant is scatters in different spot across NYC; they are one of Brooklyn’s restaurants, in neighborhoods like East Flatbush, Crown Heights, Lower East Side and Flatbush.
 You can check any of this spot out for yourself, you will not regret it.